cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices-interviewing-deaf-hoh-candidates/_index.md

 #### Never Assume; Always Ask!

 > When it comes to interviewing a deaf or hard of hearing candidate, the most important thing is **never to assume and always to ask the candidate about their needs and preferences**.
 Always ask the deaf candidate directly (or via the HR or accessibility team) what accommodations and communication methods work best for them.
-Job interviews are stressful enough, and if you put a candidate in an uncomfortable situation, it will jeopardize their chances of a fair interview process.
-Deaf and hard of hearing individuals already face enough barriers.
-Please try to make the process as smooth as possible **in each interview stage** to ensure their full participation and optimal performance.
+Job interviews are stressful enough, and placing a candidate in an uncomfortable situation may jeopardize their chances of a fair process.
+Deaf and hard of hearing individuals already face many barriers.
+Please do your best to make the process smooth **at every stage of the interview** to ensure their full participation and optimal performance.

 ---
 ### Legal Considerations